mckays630/2014-05-01-sjm/novice/shell/xx-munge.md

 </table>

-### Example One
+### Example One: gene expression data

-You have a tab-delimited text file, gene_exp.txt that contains data from a differential gene expression analysis
+You have a tab-delimited text file, gene_exp.txt that contains data from a differential gene expression analysis.
+Each line describes a comparison of numerical expression levels for one gene in two samples.

 #### Step one, investigate  the file